 1.b.
 Reviewers are requested to return the manuscript to the editorial office with a ruling of Accept, Revise and Resubmit, or Reject, along with comments, suggestions, and revisions within six to eight weeks.
 Authors should note that while Diplomatic History strives for a timely turnaround of the manuscript, factors beyond the journal’s control can intervene to hold up the process.
 The editors recognize the need for an assessment to be made as swiftly as possible, and thus make every effort to facilitate the process.

-3. The Editor assesses the reviews and bases his decision on the manuscript from the reviewers’ comments, as well as his own reading of the submission.
+3. The Editors assess the reviews and base their decision on the manuscript from the reviewers’ comments, as well as their own reading of the submission.
 This stage usually takes about a week from the time the last referee’s report is received at the editorial office.

 4.a.
 For a decision to “Accept” the manuscript, the author is instructed on the next stages of the process, including readying a short biography and responding to editors' queries about minor matters.
 The author will have an opportunity to review the manuscript for errors indicated in the reviewer or editorial comments.
 The office will also inform the author of the copy-editing process in which the author will have the final chance to correct minor mistakes.
-At the point of acceptance of the article, the author must not substantially review the manuscript without the permission of the Editor.
+Once the article has been accepted, the author must not substantially revise the manuscript without the permission of the Editors.

 4.c.
 Once the author resubmits the “revise and resubmit” manuscript, the editors will ask the same referees who initially read the essay to review the revised submission.
 Reviewers will be asked to return the manuscript within four weeks, although the time can vary.

 4.d.
-When the second round of reviews arrive in the Diplomatic History office, the editor will make a decision on whether to accept, reject, or (in special cases) request an additional round of revisions.
+When the second round of reviews arrive in the Diplomatic History office, the Editors will make a decision on whether to accept, reject, or (rarely) request an additional round of revisions.
 The author will be informed of the decision.
 If the decision is to accept, then the author will receive instructions as stated in 4a above.

 4.e.
 For a decision to “Reject” the manuscript, the author will receive the referees’ reports.
 No other contact is necessary with the Diplomatic History editorial office.
 However, the author should not hesitate to contact the journal office with questions should they be in order.